Case Studies

 This has also led me to take an interest in privacy and data management - which can be a big barrier to people reusing and recycling some of their old electrical stuff.
 As a result, I set up a business called Astrid to provide cost-effective privacy advice to small businesses so they can better protect their customer information.

-Mark Hodgson /
+Mark Hodgson

-I specialise on the innovation and proposition development of new customer orientated, commercially driven circular and sharing business model to market.
-I have a particular experience of working on circular models with sectors that are impacted by the change in lifestyles, consumption, digital mobility, electric infrastructure and NetZero, on place.
+I specialise in the innovation and proposition development of new customer orientated, commercially driven circular and sharing business models to market.
+I have a particular experience of working on circular models with sectors that are impacted by the change in lifestyles, consumption, digital mobility, electric infrastructure and NetZero, have on place.
 Examples range from retail; IKEA, adidas, B&Q, ASOS, FarFetch, developers and OEM’s; Landsec & Samsung, mobility; Riversimple, HS1 & Co Cars and authorities; Oxford County Council and Exeter Velocities/Exeter City Council.
 Across all of these, I have helped deliver the propositions, services, operations and infrastructure to enable deployment.

 I understand what processes and techniques to apply, how to encourage growth and change mindsets, and how to build a customer-focused, commercially viable business model that delivers circular and environmental benefits.
 My background is business development, technology and markets having worked for international companies to local SMEs.
 I've worked in a wide range of projects from global business propositions, sales as a service, sharing and circular business models, ‘low carbon’ LEP economic strategies, climate change adaptation, renewable energy, clean tech sector development and public sector partnerships to technical research, international development and project delivery management.